NexPlayer/Android-SDK/advanced.md

 The options defined by this enumeration are possible values used to set the *targetOption* parameter when calling *setTargetBandwidth* to set a new target bandwidth for streaming content with multiple tracks at different bandwidths such as HLS.

-By default, when a target bandwidth is set, `NexPlayer`™ will choose the closest track available at a bandwidth below the target.
+By default, when a target bandwidth is set, `NexPlayer` will choose the closest track available at a bandwidth below the target.
 For example, if there is content with five tracks at bandwidths of 500k, 900k, 1200k, 1500k, and 2000k, and the target bandwidth is chosen as 1200k with the option set to *DEFAULT* or *BELOW*, the targe t bandwidth will be set to 900k.
-If instead the target option is set to *ABOVE* in the same example, `NexPlayer`™ will set the target bandwidth to 1500k.
+If instead the target option is set to *ABOVE* in the same example, `NexPlayer` will set the target bandwidth to 1500k.

 If a target bandwidth is to be set exactly, using the target option *MATCH*, then the target value will ONLY be changed if exactly a track with a bandwidth exactly the same as the value set is available.